 Yes, implants may last 20 years.
 Again, unless there are any problems detected, there is no reason why breast implants will not last at least 20 years before needing to be replaced.

-The biggest problem is that if you have them in for that long, there is an increased likelihood of there being a capsular contracture.
+The biggest problem is that, if you have them in for that long, there is an increased likelihood of there being scar tissue around the implant, otherwise known as a capsular contracture.

-In that situation, the capsular contracture can be removed, that is the scar tissue that has formed around the implant, with the implant still intact and usable.
+In that situation, the capsular contracture can be removed with the implant still intact and usable.

 Can breast implants last 30 years?